 - Grant application

 Submit your project proposal together with the grant application.
 We will assess your application in consultation with the Dutch embassy in the country in question and after visiting the project.
+Applicants from focus countries can apply for support for development of their business plan and proposal writing.
+More information will be provided via this website prior to opening of the first tender.

 - Implementation and follow-up